Self Publishing Guide

 BOOK PROMOTION PACKAGE

-We will publicise your book with our Press Release distribution package, which includes the professional writing of your release, media targeting and distribution to all relevant UK media contacts, including the press, consumer and trade publications, broadcast media and online agencies.
-Our press releases go out to approximately 230 countries with a selection from a data-base of 1.7 million media contacts with over 175,000 media contacts in the UK alone.
+We will publicise your book with our Press Release distribution package, which includes the professional writing of your release, media targeting and distribution to all relevant UK media contacts including the press, consumer and trade publications, broadcast media and online agencies.
+Our press releases go out to approximately 230 countries with a selection from a database of 1.7 million media contacts with over 175,000 media contacts in the UK alone.

 WITH US, AUTHORS BUY COPIES OF THEIR BOOKS AT ‘PRINT COST’ PLUS DELIVERY CHARGE

-We will set up your account direct with the printer, load your files into your account and will not take a penny from you in royalties or on the copies of your book you buy direct from the printer.
+We will set up an account direct with the printer, load your files into your account and will not take a penny from you in royalties or on the copies of your book you buy direct from the printer.
 Consider the idea of an author who has paid to have a book published but is not able to buy books direct from the printer at cost plus shipping!
 If you paid to have your house painted would you allow the painter to charge you money when people looked at it?
 Of course you wouldn’t.

 SUPPORTING YOUR LOCAL BOOKSHOP

 Do not be persuaded by claims from other print-on-demand book publishers that you will make a full-time living from the royalties on internet retail sales of your book as the volumes and margins are simply not there.
-Also the income you could derive from such sales is often depleted by the audacious practice of many other print-on-demand book publishers who deduct fees from any royalties (having already charged to publish the book) which they claim are for ‘Administration’ or the ‘Handling’ of the royalty payments.
+Also, the income you could derive from such sales is often depleted by the audacious practice of many print-on-demand book publishers who deduct fees from any royalties (having already charged to publish your book) which they claim are for ‘Administration’ or the ‘Handling’ of the royalty payments.

 Ask yourself if you would even be truthfully informed, or indeed have direct knowledge from the printer as to how many copies of your book were actually sold and printed via any print-on-demand internet retail sales.
-Then ask yourself why that print-on-demand book publisher needs to insert themselves into the royalty payment process when, as with WRITERSWORLD , you could have your own ISBN and be listed as your book’s publisher, have the dignity of direct access to your book’s printer, know at all times how many copies of your book have been sold and directly receive 100% of any royalties.
+Then ask yourself why that print-on-demand book publisher needs to insert themselves into the royalty payment process when, as with WRITERSWORLD, you could have your own ISBN and be listed as your book’s publisher, have the dignity of direct access to your book’s printer, know at all times how many copies of your book have been sold and directly receive 100% of any royalties.